 With each new version of Windows, more devices are automatically supported.
 This is also the case for Windows 11.
-But if your device is not supported, or not automatically installed, a driver may need to be installed manually.
+But if your device is not supported, or not automatically installed, you may need to manually install drivers.

 The need to manually install drivers in Windows 11 can also come up when a non-supported device needs to be installed.
 If hardware is not compatible with Windows 11, but there are drivers for the hardware for previous Windows versions, these older drivers can often be used.